Myanmar's military overturned a democratic election. Now they're warning protesters not to 'destroy democracy' - KRDO

 Myanmar’s military overturned a democratic election.
 Now they’re warning protesters not to ‘destroy democracy’

-Myanmar’s new military junta, which overturned the results of democratic elections when it seized power on Monday, has warned the public not to “destroy” democracy following three days of protests.
+Myanmar’s new military junta, which overturned the results of democratic elections when it seized power last Monday, has warned the public not to “destroy” democracy following four days of protests.

 In a statement on the government-run MRTV channel, the military warned that “democracy can be destroyed” without discipline, and that people who “harm the state’s stability, public safety and the rule of law” could face legal action.